francois2metz/developers-documentation/_scalingo_api/apps.md

 - `restarting`: You triggered a restart operation
 - `scaling`: You triggered a scale operation
 - `booting`: You are deploying a new version of your application

+The `limits` field is only present when a manual limit was specified by a Scalingo operator.

+The default limits of an app are consequently not present.

 ||| col |||